yxj0312/js-coding-challenges/README.md

 Part 2 - List all male coders over 30

 Part 3 - Find the total age of everyone in texasss, newieyork and vegzas combined.

+## Code Challenges #12 - JavaScript String Manipulation

+In this challenge, we'll be solving five problems with possibly increased difficulty from first to last.
+The five problems are:

+- Padded Number

+In this challenge, an array is provided and stored in a variable, create a function which evaluates the strings in the array by adding a preceding 0 to single numbers (6 => 06, 5 => 05).
+Double figures remain as is.

+- Camel-to-Title

+Convert a given sentence from camel case to title case.
+Create a function which evaluates a given sentence argument in camel case and converts it to title case.

+- Title-to-Camel

+This the opposite of the last challenge, create a function which receives a string in title case as an argument and returns a converted version in camel case.
+Convert the given variable into a sentence with pairs of words in camel case.
+In cases where the word count is odd, leave the last word standing singularly.

+- Passage Counter

+This is a feature utilized by most blogs to calculate reading time.
+Create a function which calculates the time to read a text in seconds, if it takes over 60 seconds to read a passage return the time to minutes.

+- Pig Latin

+Quite an interesting challenge, convert any given word to Pig Latin.
+Create a function which receives an argument of a string and subsequently returns the Pig Latin version of it.
+Here's how to convert words to Pig Latin:

+    - In words that begin with consonant sounds, all letters before the initial vowel are placed at the end of the word sequence.
+Then, "ay" is added.

+    - When words begin with consonant clusters (multiple consonants that form one sound), the whole consonants before the vowel is added at the end followed by an "ay".

+    - In words that begin with vowel sounds, one just adds "ay" to the end.